-I am the developer of the Anagram Genius software which is now on its 9th major version after a development history starting in 1988!
+William is the developer of the Anagram Genius software which is on its 9th major version after a development history starting in 1988!

 The software makes anagrams and uses artificial intelligence techniques to make the anagrams fun, grammatical and relevent to the subject.
 The emphasis of the anagrams can even be slanted say, to find a rude anagram of your boss or a flattering anagram of the name of a lover.

-The recent international best-seller, The Da Vinci Code, by Dan Brown contains anagrams generated with the software.
+The international best-seller, The Da Vinci Code, by Dan Brown contains anagrams generated with the software.
 This alone accounts for at least another fifty million people exposed.
-My name (but unfortunately not the name of the software) appears in the book's acknowledgements.
-The Da Vinci Code movie also contains anagrams taken from the book.

 The software has also had numerous mentions in print publications, radio and television.
-Most of the good anagrams discovered in the last fifteen years were generated with my software.
-A selection of print articles which also mention me can be found here.
+Most of the good anagrams discovered in the last fifteen years were generated with the software.

 David Bowie is also a user of the software.
 When the National Portrait Gallery had an exhibition called Faces of the Century he was asked to select some portraits and chose to illustrate each one with hundreds of anagrams of their names generated straight of the Anagram Genius software.
 He was good enough to prominently credit the anagramgenius.com website both in the exhibition and the book of the exhibition.